CandyVas/Candy-Vasquez-Portfolio-Lab/docs/Labs/L05/index.md

 <img width="429" height="264" alt="Screenshot 2026-09-17 152259" src="https://github.com/user-attachments/assets/2792b6b4-ead4-41df-8782-89215cab1302" />
 <img width="356" height="298" alt="Screenshot 2026-09-17 152356" src="https://github.com/user-attachments/assets/a193cb05-cc4d-42a6-9a5f-6ade071433df" />

 > Finally, with the design done it was translated one final time bakc into place and it fit.

+## 3D printing

+A [source](https://www.hubs.com/knowledge-base/how-does-part-orientation-affect-3d-print/)  that discusses how build orientation affects the strength of an FDM printed part.

 ## Test